pwenker/quizli/docs/learning_guide/quiz.md

 # How to create an interactive quiz app with Python?

-Since the main purpose of this learning guide is to teach you how to create an open source project for an _existing_ application or library, we will only shortly list the main building blocks of `quizli's` code along with assignments and recommended references.
+Since the main purpose of the learning guide is to teach you how to create an open source project for an _existing_ app or library, we will only shortly describe `quizli` itself.

+!!! abstract "Learning Objectives"
+    By the end of this section, you should be able to:

+    * List the main building blocks of the `quizli`
+    * Modify & improve `quizli` via the experience you gained through the assignments
+    * Work with the `rich` library to make your own app interactive and beautiful

 ## 1. Main building blocks of a simple quiz app
 !!! note "Assignment 1"